daramosn/daramosn/README.md

 ### Hi there 👋

-I'm a Front-end developer from Colombia.
-Now I'm looking for a Jr. position.
+I'm a Front-end developer from Colombia looking for a Jr. position.

 ⚡ My skills: HTML, CSS, Bootstrap and JavaScript